top of page

 • limits visual distractions

-• reduces exposure to harsh light
+• reduces harsh light exposure

 • creates a sense of enclosure

 This doesn’t mean small—it means contained.
-Even large rooms can feel cozy if they’re visually and sensorially balanced.

 The role of light in creating coziness

-Cozy lighting tends to:
+Cozy lighting usually:

-• come from the sides, not above
+• comes from the sides, not above

-• avoid glare and reflections
+• avoids glare

 How textures and materials change how a space feels

-Cozy spaces usually include:
+Cozy spaces include:

-• fabric you want to touch
+• fabrics you want to touch

 • materials that soften sound